trinary/raft-talk/slides/safety-one.md

  ***

- The second property is ensured by a consistency check in the _AppendEntry_ RPC.
+ The second property is ensured by a consistency check in the _appendEntry_ RPC.
 The leader sends the **term** and **index** of the entry preceeding the new entry.
 If the **follower** doesn't have that entry in its index, it rejects the call.

  ***

- If followers get an _AppendEntry_ that conflicts with an existing entry, the new data wins. (_continued_)
+ If followers get an _appendEntry_ that conflicts with an existing entry, the new data wins. (_continued_)